Idealstack/idealstack-user-tools/README.md

 # idealstack-user-tools
-Useful tools and examples for users of Idealstack
+Useful tools and examples for users of the Idealstack AWS hosting console https://idealstack.io

 - generic/* - Generic tools suitable for use with any website platform
 - wordpress/* - Wordpress specific tools

 If you have an ideas, suggestions or bug reports on these tools, or a tool that you think would be useful, log it using the Github issues and we'll take a look.